 Speak to an oncology social worker.
 Counseling is not just for people with cancer-the role of the caregiver is often stressful, and many caregivers seek support from professionals to cope with the emotional costs of caregiving.
 Consider speaking with an oncology social worker.
-CancerCare's oncology social workers provide over-the-phone, online, and face-to-face counseling and support.
+CancerCare's oncology social workers provide telephone and face-to-face counseling and support.